Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Central Limit Theorems for the Modified GUEs

-Thus, choosing the parameter $L$ sufficiently large in (\ref{variance_decay_0}), this implies that the variance $V_0(f_\delta)$ is bounded by $C\|f\|_{H^{1/2}}^2$.
-The rest of the proof is rather technical, it is devoted to the estimate (\ref{variance_decay}).
-First, we see that by equation~(\ref{kernel_approximation_1}),
+Thus, choosing the parameter $L$ sufficiently large, by formula (\ref{approx_1}), this implies that the variance $V_0(f_\delta) \le C\|f\|_{H^{1/2}}^2$.
+The rest of the proof is rather technical and is devoted to prove the estimate (\ref{variance_decay}).
+Since the function $f$ is supported in $ [-\frac{L}{2},\frac{L}{2}]$, by symmetry of the GUE kernel, we obtain